AI

 Some things I've found since working with Opencode:

-• You have to be careful in write mode, because it has bash access.
+bashaccess.
 It can read, write and delete files, use git, in addition to running any other shell commands.
 I havent yet tried sandboxing using a tool or containers.
-I'll try sbx next.
+I'll try sbx next. - If it says its going to delete some files, it may delete the whole folder with

-• If it says its going to delete some files, it may delete the whole folder with rm -rf instead.
+rm -rfinstead.
 Found that out the hard way.
-If its read the file contents while doing some other work, you can ask it to retrieve the file from its memory and it will print the contents to the screen so you can copy and recover it.
+If its read the file contents while doing some other work, you can ask it to retrieve the file from its memory and it will print the contents to the screen so you can copy and recover it. - Everything you're doing is saved in a session, and when you exit it will print the session ID.
+So you can reattach to an old session with

-• AGENTS.md are read on startup and kept in its memory while you converse.
+opencode -s sessionid.
+This means you dont have to start over again. - AGENTS.md are read on startup and kept in its memory while you converse.
 Its very important to have a lot of detail in that document because it directly influences the AI's behaviour.

-• Writing plans to files is very helpful.
+- Writing plans to files is very helpful.
 I was getting some mixed results while trying to prompt it to create a plan which seemed correct.
 It was creating a high level plan where each task would involve multiple steps.
 So it was helpful to take the high level plan and iterate over it into discrete actionable tasks.

-• Bootstrapping from a blank repo doesnt go well.
+- Bootstrapping from a blank repo doesnt go well.
 It needs context and existing content to push it in the right direction.
 I had been starting from a blank folder with only a README.md with rough notes.
 It was trying to run a lot of other commands to bootstrap.
-For example I said I wanted to use sqlc for handling the SQL and database connection.
-It was trying to run the wrong commands and creating files with the incorrect content.
-Instead I should have done this manually and got the ball rolling and then it could continue.
-This might be a side effect from using a relatively weak model.
+For example I said I wanted to use

 Next things to try are:

-• Be more rigorous with planning and executing the plans
+- Be more rigorous with planning and executing the plans

-• Sandboxing
+- Sandboxing

-• A real model like Codex, Claude code, or GLM 5.1 for coding
+- A real model like Codex, Claude code, or GLM 5.1 for coding